evoWeb/php-imap/README.md

 Before replacing any array with these, the tests where improved to cover them all.

-BREAKING: Before each method in Imap checked if it really got a connection handed.
+*BREAKING*: Before each method in Imap checked if it really got a connection handed.
 Now the functions are enforcing connection with typed arguments.
 You are still able to use Imap::EnsureConnection() yourself if you need to check your argument.